LeRoy Oakes Forest Preserve

 For pricing and information on renting Creek Bend Nature Center for a private event:

 Call our Community Affairs staff at 630-444-3064 or email here.
 Open showings are every Wednesday (except holiday weeks) from 3-7 p.m.

 Historic gems such as the Durant House Museum and Pioneer Sholes School are located at LeRoy Oakes.
 The Durant House Museum was built in 1843.
-The home serves as a living history museum, operated by Preservation Partners of the Fox Valley.
+The home serves as an example of what life was like in the 1800s.
 The Pioneer Sholes School is an authentically restored and furnished one-room country school that was relocated from its original site in Burlington Township.
-The school dates back to at least 1872, though it may be older.
-The building is used today as a living museum for students and their teachers.
-The building is operated by the Pioneer Sholes School Society.
-Both the Durant House Museum, as well as the Pioneer Sholes School, are listed on State and National Registers and are available for tours by reservation.
+The school dates to at least 1872, though it may be older.
+The two buildings are used today as living history museums for students and their teachers — as well as anyone visiting the forest preserve.
+The Durant House Museum, as well as the Pioneer Sholes School, are listed on State and National Historic Registers and managed by Preservation Partners of the Fox Valley.